SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 To add a site, specify either a fully qualified URL (for example, `https://tenant.sharepoint.com/sites/dev`) or a wild card URL.

-A wild card URL is a URL that ends with a `*` (only one single `*` is allowed and it must be the last character of the URL).
+A wild card URL is a URL that ends with an asterisk (`*`).
+Only one single `*` is allowed and it must be the last character of the URL.
 A sample wild card URL is `https://tenant.sharepoint.com/sites/*`, which returns **all** the site collections under the managed path of that site.
 For another example, `https://tenant.sharepoint.com/sites/dev*` returns all site collections where the URL contains `dev`.

 Typically the sites are added by the program that instantiates the timer job object, but if needed, the timer job can take control over the passed list of sites.
 Do this by adding a method override for the `UpdateAddedSites`virtual method as shown in the following sample: